tlenclos/Slack-quote-of-the-day/README.md

 - [x] Get data of the team and display user icon (https://api.slack.com/methods/users.list)
 - [x] Settings for the team (slack channel, slack url...)
 - [x] Fix webhook message displayed on home page (and some other exception)
+- [X] Fix logged state of the app (see https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions)
 - [ ] Fix login (force register with slack, login css...)
-- [ ] Cache subscription
+- [ ] Cache subscription, fast render and update flow-router (https://github.com/kadirahq/flow-router#migrating-into-20)
 - [ ] Fix security for methods
 - [ ] Use react instead of blaze
+- [ ] Command /qotd on slack, show last messages from the channels with numbers
-- [ ] As a user, I could select multiple message for a quote
+- [ ] As a user, I can select multiple message for a quote
 - [ ] Better looking quote day (with date, pagination)
-- [ ] Command /qotd on slack, show last messages from the channels with numbers
 - [ ] Vote for the best quotes
 - [ ] User quotes
 - [ ] API